-The rare blue sapphire of the Pailin area were very highly regarded in the gem trade.
+The rare blue sapphires of the Pailin area were very highly regarded in the gem trade.
 They ranged in color from light to deep blue, but with a distinctive purity and intensity of color.
-Many dealers rated them nearly as highly as Kashmir or Burmese sapphire, and ahead of Ceylon, Thai and Australian sapphire.
-The Khmer Rouge used proceeds from mining Pailin sapphire to fund their offensive and later their government once they gained national power.
-Sad to say, Pailin sapphire was one of the first "blood gemstones."
+Many dealers rated them almost as highly as Kashmir or Burmese sapphire, and above Ceylon, Thai and Australian sapphire.
+The Khmer Rouge used proceeds from mining Pailin sapphire to fund their offensive, and later their government once they gained national power.
+It is sad to say that Pailin sapphire was one of the first "blood gemstones".

-When the Vietnamese army threw the Khmer Rouge from power in 1979, they retreated to Pailin, which remained the last Khmer Rouge stronghold until very recently.
-As of September 2007, Pailin's surviving Khmer Rouge leaders were finally being rounded up to face justice by an international tribunal.
+When the Vietnamese army threw the Khmer Rouge from power in 1979, the Khmer Rouge retreated to Pailin, which remained their last stronghold until very recently.
+From September 2007, Pailin's surviving Khmer Rouge leaders were finally rounded up to face justice by an international tribunal.
 Pol Pot himself died in 1998.
-He had lived in Trat province in Thailand for 6 years in the 1980's under the protection of the Thai military.
-He went to China for medical treatment in 1986, finally retreating to a hut in the jungle in northern Cambodia where he died, probably by suicide, just before he was to be arrested.
+He had lived in Trat province in Thailand for 6 years in the 1980s under the protection of the Thai military.
+He went to China for medical treatment in 1986, finally retreating to a hut in the jungle in Northern Cambodia where he died, probably by suicide, just before he was to be arrested.

-Sapphire mining was unfortunately not the only type of mining that was carried on in Pailin.
+Sapphire mining was unfortunately not the only type of mining that was carried out in Pailin.
 Pailin was one of the most heavily landmined areas in the world.
-Even today travellers are cautioned to stay on marked roads.
+Even today, travellers are cautioned to stay on marked roads.
 The work to remove dangerous land mines is an ongoing effort with the help of the United Nations.
-As far as the Pailin sapphires are concerned, they are only rarely found in the market; it is believed that the Khmer Rouge completely exhausted the sapphire mines in Pailin.
+As far as the Pailin sapphires are concerned, they are only rarely found on the market; it is believed that the Khmer Rouge completely exhausted the sapphire mines in Pailin.